tls-inspector/openssl-ios/README.md

 ./build-ios.sh <openssl version>
 ```

-Then add the resulting `openssl.framework` package to your app and you're finished.
+Then add the resulting `openssl.xcframework` package to your app and you're finished.

+Only maintained versions of OpenSSL are supported.
+Legacy versions are unsupported, even if you have a support contract with OpenSSL.
+Some features of libssl and libcrypto have been disabled by this script.

 # License